Skip to main content

 Managing images and other assets in the Media library

-Contentful’s Media library is where we store images and downloadables for use in our websites.
+Contentful’s Media library is where we store images and downloadable assets for use on our websites.
 Each space (England and Scotland) has its own library.

 Asset types and file formats it accepts: